Capernaum (film): Critical response

 Many reviews were highly positive.
 A. O. Scott of The New York Times ranked it as the ninth greatest film of 2018, writing "naturalism meets melodrama in this harrowing, hectic tale of a lost boy’s adventures in the slums and shantytowns of Beirut...Labaki refuses to lose sight of the exuberance, grit and humor that people hold onto even in moments of the greatest desperation."
 Variety's Jay Weissberg judged Capernaum to represent a substantial improvement in Labaki's direction, bringing "intelligence and heart" to its issue.
 The Hollywood Reporter critic Leslie Felperin called it an effective melodrama.
 On Vulture.com, Emily Yoshida called Zain Al Rafeea "a startling, unforgettable presence".
-Yoshida also interpreted it as "one of the most forcefully pro-choice films I've ever seen", though abortion is not mentioned.
+Yoshida also interpreted it as "one of the most forcefully pro-choice films I've ever seen", though abortion is not directly mentioned.

 Some reviews were more mixed.
 Writing for The A.V.
 Club, A.A.
 Dowd called the film a "sadness pile that confuses nonstop hardship for drama, begging for our tears at every moment".
 IndieWire critic David Ehrlich also wrote a mixed review, calling it "an astonishing work of social-realism that's diluted (and ultimately defeated) by an array of severe miscalculations".